daily word - called, chosen

 Add new comment

-daily word - charmed life
+daily word - hurt and healing

 Dale Cresap's picture